fbpx

 11. The Swamp Thing (1982) and The Swamp Thing (2019) [TV]

 OK, now we’re into the mediocre movies.
 The Swamp Thing is a force of nature superhero in the DC Universe’s more Horror-themed titles.
-This movie was hot off the celebrated run of legendary comic artist Frank Miller, and had the talents of Adrienne Barbeau to fall back on.
+This movie was hot off the celebrated run of legendary comic artist Frank Miller and had the talents of Adrienne Barbeau to fall back on.
 But… the suit looked BAD.
 And the villain, Arcane, looked WORSE.
 It’s a bit of a hot mess save the environment tale, but is ham-fisted in its approach and isn’t scary enough to warrant much of a watch.

-Flash forward to 2019, and James Wan produced a terrific Swamp Thing TV show that aired on DC Direct, the comic giant’s subscription streaming service.
+Fast forward to 2019, and James Wan produced a terrific Swamp Thing TV show that aired on DC Direct, the comic giant’s subscription streaming service.
 It is everything that they were able to do from the 1982 movie.
 Swampy looks terrific.
 Big Derek Mears is both imposing and sympathetic as our vegetable superhero monster.
 Crystal Reed is earnest and charming as Abby Arcane, and they bring back Barbeau to play a corporate heavy in this version.
 It’s a great cast, and the story gets a little “soapy” as comic stories tend to go, but it’s a very energetic and entertaining romp.
 This is a gory and violent show too, with strong body horror homages to The Thing and The Ruins.
-It’s a crying shame that they discontinued the series, as it had top-notch production values, and the pace and punch worthy of a great comic book.
+It’s a crying shame that they discontinued the series, as it had top-notch production values and the pace and punch worthy of a great comic book.

 10. Maneater of Hydra (1967) AKA Island of the Doomed